ColinDaly75/QAC_with_LTR_for_ES/README.md

 - clickthrough rate.

 # Dataset
 We generate a small LTR QAC dataset.
-The LTR dataset is constructed and formatted as follows: -
+Most Popular Completions(MPC) is widely used as a QAC baseline and can be regarded as an approximate maximum likelihood estimator ~\cite{li-google-2017,yadav2021}.
+MPC is limited by its dependence on historical data and cannot make predictions about the popularity of future query candidates.
+In our study, we use MPC as a surrogate for judgements of query-candidate tuples.
+Enumerated judgements \{1-5\} are allocated to the completions, representing \{utterly irrelevant, irrelevant, moderately relevant, relevant, highly relevant\}.
+These tuples will form the basis of our LTR QAC dataset, whose ranking model will also predict candidates for `unseen' queries.The LTR dataset is constructed and formatted as follows: -
 ![fig-qac-dataset-format](https://github.com/ColinDaly75/QAC_LTR_for_ES/assets/51714656/d32fd4eb-f7a5-4198-a371-bcf05c88a49a)